 The Management of the Centre

 The most important decisions of the centre are made by the director of Turku Bioscience together with Executive Board otherwise known as the Biocity Turku Board.
 Members of this board are nominated for a three year term by the University of Turku and Åbo Akademi University.
 The board holds meetings three to four times a year.
-The meeting memos can be found here (in Finnish only).
+The meeting memos can be found here (from 2015 in Finnish, but also in English from 3_2020 onward).

 Turku Bioscience Centre and BioCity Turku have a common Scientific Advisory Board (SAB).
 Members of the SAB represent the fields of biotechnology and drug discovery.